LipoBruh/IFT3355_Devoir3/README.md

 > Réduisez les dimensions avec PCA (gardez 4 composantes principales).
 > Retestez les mêmes modèles sur les données prétraitées et comparez les résultats avec ceux sans prétraitement (tableau ou graphique).

+`print(model_DT.best_estimator_.feature_importances_)`

+By using this line, we can find the best model produced by `GridSearchCV` and return an array of the columns / classes / features used to train the model.
+Columns with `0.` are not used, others are.

+For `DecisionTreeRegressor` and `RandomForestRegressor` both give a lot of importance to these features:

+- 56-65% : Flavanoids (7)
+- 5 - 8% : Color intensity (10)
+- 1%     : Hue (11)
+- 24-27% : Proline (13)

+We could expect that the PCA filtering to, when asked to reduce their features to 4, give the most importance to those four and correlate the rest to them.

 ### Section 4